Mecila

 Chapter abstracts: Include a 300-word abstract for each chapter, highlighting the main content, methods, and objectives.

-Word count estimate: Provide an estimate of the word count, ensuring it does not exceed 90 thousand words to maintain conciseness and focus.
+Word count estimate: Provide an estimate of the total word count, ensuring it does not exceed 90 thousand words to maintain conciseness and focus.

 Books written in Spanish, Portuguese, English and German are welcome.
 Books can also be in more than one language.
 The series provides limited support for translations and language editing for non-native speakers.

-Proposals must be submitted by 22.09.2023.
+Proposals must be submitted by 12 July 2024.

 To submit a proposal or obtain further information on the submission process, please contact academic editor Joaquim Toledo Jr. at joaquim.toledo@fu-berlin.de.